-The 14-month on-campus master's in health systems administration is competency-based and multidisciplinary.
+The one-year on-campus master's in health systems administration is competency-based and multidisciplinary.
 The curriculum is customized for the specialized needs of early careerists, the unique perspectives of program faculty and the on-campus delivery format.

 Faculty insights and experience are incorporated to prepare students to conceive and lead creative, informed solutions to current and emerging health care challenges.
 In accordance with Jesuit values, the curriculum takes a holistic, analytical and reflective approach that includes experiential learning.